EricDinging/CS5470/assignment_1/README.md

 **Requirements:**
 1. Install NVIDIA Nsight Systems if not available from the [official website](https://developer.nvidia.com/nsight-systems/get-started)
    - Use the CLI-only deb installer for Linux
-2. Generate an Nsight trace using the `nsys` profiler for Llama 70B on 2 GPUs
+2. Generate an Nsight trace using the `nsys` profiler for Llama-3.1-8B on 2 GPUs
 3. Open the generated `.nsys-rep` file in Nsight desktop client on your laptop
 4. Use the Stats System View to identify the top 3 kernels that consumed the most time